 We always work closely with parents, believing firmly in a strong partnership between school and home.
 Parents are able to meet regularly with their child's class teacher and/or the SENDCO (Special Educational Needs and Disabilities Co-ordinator) to discuss their child's progress, needs and any barriers to learning.

-Our SENDCO is Miss Amie Pattinson, who works in school one morning per fortnight on Wednesdays.
-If you would like to speak to Miss Pattinson about your child, please contact school on 016973 20632 or email firstname.lastname@example.org and mark it FAO Miss Pattinson.
-If Miss Pattinson is not in school, then questions and concerns can be directed to Mrs Polly Page.
+Our SENDCO is Mrs Polly Page, who is also the head teacher.
+If you would like to speak to Mrs Page about your child, please contact school on 016973 20632 or email email@example.com and mark it FAO Mrs Page.

-Below, you will find links to our school policies and our local offer for children with SEND, as well as a link to Cumbria County Council's website and local offer, which provides a wealth of information to support families who have a child or young person with SEND.
+Below, you will find links to our school SEND policy and our SEND information report, as well as a link to Cumberland Council's website and local offer, which provides a wealth of information to support families who have a child or young person with SEND.

 Special Educational Needs and Disabilities (SEND) can affect a child or young person’s ability to learn in many different ways.
 They can affect their: